 Con #1: Bidets may pose health concern for people with vaginas

 Although some benefits are clear, as noted, there are potential downsides, especially if you have a vagina.

 “Bidets may mess with the health ecosystem of bacteria called Lactobacillus microflora in your vagina,” Dr. Rea said.
 “These bacteria work to protect your vagina from harmful bacteria, such as bacterial vaginosis, or those considered high-risk during pregnancy.”

 As well, correct usage is important to avoid vaginal or urinary tract infections.
 The urethra (where your pee comes out) and vagina are closer to the anus, so this makes it easier for germs to transfer from back to front.

 It’s important, if you have a vagina, to watch the water pressure and angle of the water.
-“The water from your bidet should flow front-to-back, just like when you wipe, so you keep fecal matter out of the urethra and vagina.”
+“The stream of water from your bidet should flow front-to-back, just like when you wipe, so you keep fecal matter out of the urethra and vagina.”

 Con #2: Bidets can get gross and unsanitary

 A bidet can get pretty disgusting, especially if it’s not maintained well.
 Factors that influence just how clean a bidet are how often it is cleaned, whether it has self-sanitizing nozzles and how much the bidet is shared with others.

 “Proper maintenance and cleaning of the equipment and nozzle are vital to prevent bacterial growth in and on the nozzle, which can potentially introduce issues as noted above,” Dr. Rea said.